 We need those trees.
 Trees store carbon.
 When we cut those forests down, the carbon that’s released adds to global warming.
 Then there are the cow farts.
 All those farts release methane, a greenhouse gas 25% more potent than carbon.
 The cow manure and fertilizers used to grow their feed releases nitrous oxide, an even stronger greenhouse gas.
 So cutting back on beef is essential.

 But beef is a regular part of many American’s diets and a necessary food staple for many people in developing countries.
-Plus, by 2050 the world's population will reach 10 billion people.
+Plus, by 2050 the world’s population will reach 10 billion people.
 Food production will need to increase by 70% by 2050 to feed us all.
 That’ll mean something along the lines of an additional billion tonnes of grain and 200 million tons of meat according to the UN Food and Agriculture Organization.
 We all have to eat.
-Which leads me to why we need sustainable meat.
+This leads me to why we need sustainable meat.